 In 2018, NC voters approved a constitutional amendment to require a photo ID to vote, without knowing what forms of photo ID would be deemed acceptable by the NC General Assembly (NCGA).
 The voter photo ID bill the NCGA passed in December was vetoed by Gov Cooper; they overrode his veto.
-Two lawsuits were filed within a day of their override vote - one at the state level, one at the federal.
+Two lawsuits were filed within a day of their override vote - one at the state level, one at the federal, and more have followed.

 Here are voter registration links for new and current NC voters: